Below is an example starter template for the typical Left AIC/Right BC patterned individual.

 Pause at least three seconds before your next inhalation.

 If you aren’t feeling the correct muscle, stop and watch the video again.
-Usually it’s a position or breathing issue.
+Often, it’s a position or breathing issue.
 In other words, you didn’t set your body in the correct position or you can’t expand your ribcage during breathing (see exercise #4).

 PRI techniques and training are based off of PRI tests and examination.
 Without being able to test you and find out your health history, I have no idea whether these are the perfect exercises for you.
 These are good starter techniques/exercises for people who are simply stuck in the left AIC right BC pattern.